The Duty of the State in Suits Attacking Charitable Bequests, 4 Yale Law Journal 133 (1895)

 Date of Authorship for this Version

 Baldwin, Simeon E., "The Duty of the State in Suits Attacking Charitable Bequests" (1895).
 Faculty Scholarship Series.
-Paper 4270.
+4270.